 Alumni Working in Comics and Comics Studies

 And, every year, more English alumni join the ranks of the many Ohio comics titans.
 Alumna Yona Harvey wrote for Marvel’s World of Wakanda comic series; she is one of the first two African-American women to write for Marvel.
 Alum R.L.
-Stine—author of the Goosebumps series—released his debut comic, Man-Thing, in 2017 and has partnered with the studio BOOM! to release a forthcoming series of horror graphic novels (2019).
+Stine—author of the Goosebumps series—released his debut comic, Man-Thing, in 2017 and has partnered with the studio BOOM! to release a forthcoming series of horror graphic novels in 2019.

 Comics Studies Opportunities in the Department of English

-For undergraduate students interested in following in their footsteps, the Department of English offers courses on comics and graphic novels each semester.
+For undergraduate students, the Department of English offers courses on comics and graphic novels each semester.
 Perhaps most widely-known is Professor Aldama’s English 3378: Special Topics in Film and Literature course, which deals with comics and their filmic adaptations.
 In recent years, the class has read and watched comics and their respective adaptations such as Mad Max: Fury Road and Persepolis.
-Aldama says, “I like to teach comics that have filmic counterparts and are socially relevant—those look at disability from a different perspective, or issues of race.
+Aldama says, “I like to teach comics that have filmic counterparts and are socially relevant—those that look at disability from a different perspective, or issues of race.
 I like to teach what students can connect with and be excited about.”
 Aldama elaborates, “The hard thing about doing research in comics is getting people to think about narrative in a different way.
 Especially for people who have studied literature, they have to stop thinking about the analysis of words, because comics have a different type of grammar.
 It uses a lot of filmic terms to describe the visual elements.
 It becomes an amalgam of many types of subjects—it’s very interdisciplinary by nature—and involves knowledge of visual art, art history, as well as film and literature.”
 Aldama also infuses his classes with discussions of neuroscience and psychology, both of which are integral to understanding comics as a visual and literary medium.

-Professor Gardner teaches, and has taught in the past, various courses with a focus on comics, such as English 3364: Special Topics in Popular Culture Studies—History of the Comic Book in the U.S. in Spring 2018 and an upcoming English 5664: Studies in Graphic Narrative.
+Professor Gardner teaches, and has taught in the past, various courses with a focus on comics, such as English 3364: Special Topics in Popular Culture Studies-History of the Comic Book in the U.S. in spring 2018 and an upcoming English 5664: Studies in Graphic Narrative.
 Gardner is interested in how the words and images in comics sometimes “compete” with each other.

 Today, online platforms give more comics lovers access to webcomics, making it easier to consume and create them than ever before.
 The recent traction and popularity of comics, judging by the genre’s history as one integral to pop culture since the early twentieth century, is not fleeting.
 This isn’t the beginning, but it might be the end of the beginning?
 Or the beginning of the middle?
 The middle of the end?
 It’s something—but whatever it is, it’s exciting, and it’s happening here in Columbus, a city at the heart of the heart of the heartland.